lamound2407-jpg/abide/ARCHITECTURE.md

 - **Push:** any task with a `dueTime` optionally creates a linked Google Calendar event on a calendar *you choose* (`googleEventId` + `targetCalendarId` stored back on the task) — toggleable per-task, since not every task deserves a calendar block.
 - **Protected/unhurried blocks are soft, not hard:** stored as `calendarEvents` with `protected: true`.
 The UI warns before letting something get scheduled on top of one — "Schedule Anyway" is always available — because the point (per your correction) isn't an unbreakable rule, it's making sure *time with the Lord* doesn't quietly get anxious or crowded by work, not adding a new source of friction itself.

-**Scratchbook:** `scratchPages/{pageId}` — `{ type: "draw" | "type", content, uid, createdAt }`.
+**Scratchbook:** `scratchPages/{pageId}` — `{ type: "draw" | "type", content, contentHtml (typed pages), uid, createdAt }`.
+Typed pages support rich text (bold, italic, underline, font selection, and highlight colors).
 Drawings save as PNG (canvas `toDataURL()` client-side → uploaded to **Firebase Storage**, with the Firestore doc just holding the storage URL — don't store base64 PNGs directly in Firestore, it blows past the 1MB document limit fast).
 On iPad this is standard HTML5 Pointer Events (`pointerdown/move/up`), which already report Apple Pencil `pressure` and `tiltX/tiltY` natively in Safari — no extra SDK needed, which is what the prototype's canvas is already wired for.

 **Filtering:** area + priority filters are pure client-side state against whatever the current Firestore query already returned — no new backend needed. **Saved custom filters** (name + areas[] + priorities[]) persist to `users/{uid}/savedFilters/{id}` so "Margin only" or whatever combination you build shows up as a one-tap chip next time, on every device.